Pulse-External-Team/PulseX/PulseAPI/PulseAPI Roblox DOCS.md

-# PulseAPI Documentation for C# (WinForms / WPF)
+# PulseAPI Documentation

+👉 If you have not yet downloaded the PulseAPI, get it [HERE](https://github.com/Pulse-External-Team/PulseX/releases/download/PulseX-OG/PulseAPI.dll).

-Welcome to the **PulseAPI** for C# developers!
+Welcome to the PulseAPI for C# developers!
 This API offers various functions that you can use in your WinForms or WPF applications.
-The use of the API is free of charge, but you must include a **notice stating that the PulseAPI from PulseExternal is being used** in your application.
+The use of the API is free of charge, but you must include a notice stating that the PulseAPI from PulseExternal is being used in your application.

 ---